A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: Conclusion

 \section{Conclusion}

 A risk-averse planner is developed for navigation of autonomous vehicles between lanes around moving vehicles.
 The multi-lane road ahead of a vehicle is represented by a finite-state MDP and the entire planning horizon is modeled as a series of MDPs that evolve over time.
 A risk assessment unit module is leveraged to assess and preview the risk of each state and the reward function.
 A static convex program-based preview-based $Q$ learning algorithm is then developed that leverages these probabilistic reward values to learn risk-averse optimal planning strategies.
-It is shown that for any chosen pair of confidence and constraint violation probabilities, the presented algorithm only needs to sample a finite number of MDP transitions.
-Finally, the developed scheme is implemented on some driving scenarios to show the efficiency of the proposed learning framework.
+Finally, the developed scheme is implemented in some driving scenarios to show the efficiency of the proposed learning framework. {Using state-of-the-art vehicle simulators, such as CARLA, we intend to investigate this paper's approach with the ability of transferring knowledge in more depth in the future.}

 \appendices